issues2000.org

 Howard Dean on Immigration

-Click here for 10 full quotes on Immigration OR other candidates on Immigration OR background on Immigration.
+Click here for 10 full quotes on Immigration OR other political leaders on Immigration.

 • Earned legalization for undocumented immigrants.
 (Jan 2004)